pkgdown/extra.css

 de_summary$upset_plot_down

-Lasso Machine Learning Classification Model
+Machine Learning Classification Model

-In addition to differential expression analysis, we will use a Lasso machine learning classification model to identify significant features.
-This model will help us understand which proteins are most predictive of the conditions being studied.
-Once again, we will present only the results for AML.
+In addition to differential expression analysis, we will use a regularized machine learning classification model (LASSO) to identify significant features.
+This model will help us understand which protein features are most predictive of the conditions being studied.

-lasso_res_aml <- do_rreg(imputed_data,
+lasso_res_aml <- hd_model_rreg(hd_split,

 case = "AML",